A Step-by-Step Guide to Finding Your First Post-Residency Position

 Licensing and Credentialing

 You did it!
 You accepted your first job as a physician.
 The licensing and credentialing process is the last step that you must complete before you start practicing.
 Don’t let your start date slip due to delays in acquiring your license.
 The licensing process varies from state to state and can take months.
-Ask questions to be clear about what is expectations.
 Stay on top of any paperwork or correspondence from the licensing board.
-Pay attention to all deadlines and be proactive, so you don’t miss anything.

 Resident to Physician